dkriegner/xrayutilities/doc/source/index.rst

 large number of third party libraries and Python modules.

 The needed dependencies are:
- * **GCC** Gnu Compiler Collection or any compatible C compiler.
-On windows you most probably should use MinGW or CygWin.
-Others might work but are untested.
+ * **C-compiler** Gnu Compiler Collection or any compatible C compiler.
+On windows you most probably want to use the Microsoft compilers.
  * **HDF5** a versatile binary data format (library is implemented in C).
    Although the library is not called directly, it is needed by the h5py Python module (see below).